August 5, 2019

 Sen. Blumenthal (D-Conn.) recently introduced S. 1971, legislation that would cripple the used-vehicle market by halting a dealer’s sale, lease, wholesale or loan of used vehicles under any open recall.
 The bill is overbroad because most recalls do not require the drastic step of grounding.
 Additionally, the bill would create a “trade-in tax” that would instantly devalue a car buyer’s trade-in by grounding recalled vehicles for minor matters such as a peeling sticker.
 Finally, the bill would push recalled vehicles into the unregulated private market, making it more difficult to complete recall repairs.
 Similar legislation will likely be introduced in the House of Representatives.
 Congress should oppose overbroad recall legislation and focus on initiatives to improve consumers’ responses to vehicle recall notices and increase recall completion rates.

 POTENTIAL NEW AUTO TARIFFS THREATEN U.S. JOBS AND WILL HURT CONSUMERS

-Automobile dealers support President Trump’s goals of modernizing our trade agreements and moving toward freer and fairer trade, but trade actions, such as steep new tariffs of up to 25 percent on imported autos and auto parts, would hurt the auto industry and consumers.
+Automobile dealers support President Trump’s goals of modernizing U.S. trade agreements and moving toward freer and fairer trade, but trade actions, such as steep new tariffs of up to 25% on imported autos and auto parts, would hurt the auto industry and consumers.
 On February 17, the Commerce Department submitted the results of a Section 232 national security investigation concerning autos and auto parts to the President.
 The report concluded that, “automobile and certain automobile parts imports threaten to impair" national security, giving the President the authority to impose new tariffs.